-My particular interests are writing in response to art (as Poet in Residence at Jupiter Artland, Writer in Residence for Spring Fling 2015 and through work with the Edinburgh Art Festival), and writing that explores the journeys and questions of belonging, particularly relating to the experiences of migrants and refugees, largely through The Belonging Project.
+My particular interests are writing in response to art (as Poet in Residence at Jupiter Artland, Writer in Residence for Spring Fling 2015 and through work with the Edinburgh Art Festival and the National Galleries of Scotland), and writing that explores the journeys and questions of belonging, particularly relating to the experiences of migrants and refugees, largely through The Belonging Project.

 My poems have been widely published in the UK and USA, including in The Scotsman and journals such as The Rialto, Gutter, Rattle (still online here and here), Ambit and Magma, as well as being included in a number of anthologies, most recently House of Three, Umbrellas of Edinburgh and Aiblins.

 Most recently, I’ve performed my poems at the St Magnus Festival (“Pilgrim”, a specially commissioned poem on pilgrimage and Iran), the Wigtown Book Festival, the Dundee Literary Festival, StAnza, the Scottish Parliament and at Rosslyn Chapel.

 My poems have also been performed on BBC Radio 4, won the Scottish National Galleries ‘Inspired?
 Get Writing!’ competition, placed Runner Up and Highly Commended in the 2016 Wigtown Poetry Competition, shortlisted for the Poetry School/Nine Arches Press Primers Competition and the Bridport Prize and nominated for a Pushcart Prize.